What happens with Brexit after Boris Johnson's victory? | DW | 13.12.2019

 Britain headed to another cliff edge?

-By leaving under the agreed terms, the UK would have triggered a transitional period set to expire by the end of 2020.
-During this time, ties between London and Brussels would be regulated by the divorce deal.
-However, the two sides would still need to hammer out a long-term trade relationship before the deadline expires.
+By leaving under the agreed terms, the UK will have triggered a transitional period set to expire by the end of 2020.
+During this time, ties between London and Brussels will be regulated by the divorce deal.
+However, the two sides will still need to hammer out a long-term trade relationship before the deadline expires.

 If they do not agree on terms before the year's end, the UK would once again face a cliff edge — it would be left with no deal under which to trade with the EU.
 Trade would then default to WTO rules.